input-output-hk/marlowe/docs/tutorial-v2.0/marlowe-semantics.md

 reduceRec _ _ _ Null = Null
 ```

 Nevertheless, it is used by the `simplify` function and it can be used to replace a contract by a smaller but equivalent one.
-For example, `Both Null Null` can be reduced to `Null`
+For example, `Both Null Null` can be reduced to `Null`.

 ### `Both`